What’s Happening: Life feels surreal; celebrities infected

-The coronavirus pandemic has lent a surreal quality to the lives of millions of people around the globe.
+The coronavirus pandemic has lent a surreal quality to the lives of hundreds of millions of people around the globe.
 It has disrupted daily routines, overwhelmed hospitals, shuttered schools and offices and halted many sporting and entertainment events.
 If that weren’t enough, many are also forced to grapple with fears about the financial toll, from lost jobs and businesses to shrinking retirement accounts.

 These are some of the latest developments on Friday: